mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/veeva-vault-promomats-connector.md

 ### Example 3 HTML email generation
 Create HTML emails generated automatically from pre-provided HTML templates and documents stored in PromoMats.

+### Example 4 Pre-call planning
+Summarize relevant information and prepare materials for sales representatives before customer meetings.

+### Example 5 AI-sssisted content re-use
+Assist identifying appropriate tags, translation, and localization to improve the reuse of content.

+### Example 6 Consistency
+Assist in creating new promotional materials, ensuring consistency with existing content.

 ## Troubleshooting

 For more information, see [Troubleshooting guide](troubleshoot-veeva-vault-promomats-connector.md).